AndiSap/crackingTheCodingInterview/README.md

 - checkBalanced - *Implement function to check if binary tree is balanced*
 - validBST - *Check if binary tree is a binary search tree*
 - successor - *Find next in-order successor given a node in a valid BST*
+- buildOrder - *Given a list of projects and dependencies, find a build order that allows the project to be built*